jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 # Conclusion

 Entropy is an interesting concept with which we can quantify randomness in data.
 This process is no rocket science, but simply a process that involves calculations with probabilities.
-Although the link may not be immediately apparent, randomness is just another way of expressing probabilites and uncertainty, and it is from this premise that information and entropy take off.
+Although the link may not be immediately apparent, randomness is just another way of expressing probabilities and uncertainty, and it is from this premise that information and entropy take off.

 Beyond that, however, entropy is now used extensively in the field of machine learning, specifically as a loss function.
 Although it was not noted explicitly above, cross entropy calculates the same quantity as the logarithmic loss function.
-Essentially, cross entropy is useful in that it provides us with some intuive information of how far two distributions are apart.
+Essentially, cross entropy is useful in that it provides us with some intuitive information of how far two distributions are apart.
 This distance is a metric with which we can evaluate the effectiveness of our model, which also means that the effectiveness of a model will be increased as cross entropy is increasingly minimized.
 Machine learning is often referred to as a black box that we can simply use without much knowledge on how it works, but I personally find studying these underlying clockwork behind the hood to be much more interesting than blindly applying to to churn out numbers and predictions.

 I hope you enjoyed reading.
 Merry Christmas and Happy holidays!